-You really can include anything you like inside but you want to keep it pretty consistent with the same type of items, and use variations and different sizes from year to year from there.
-Of course different patterns will be offered each year and it is always fun to find a totally different item that they may not expect but for the most part I keep the same categories below.
+You really can include anything you like inside but you want to keep it pretty consistent with the same type of items.
+I use variations and different sizes from year to year of course.

 Things to include in The Night Before Christmas box

 - Pajamas – every child LOVES a new pair of pjs (ok, I do too) and finding a “totally cute” and comfy pair is key.
 For my “little ones” you see here I love Carter’s pajamas.
 They’re comfy and offer footed pajamas in larger sizes!